ftjuh/I2Cwrapper/README.md

 See the [Error_checking.ino](examples/Error_checking/Error_checking.ino) example for further illustration.

+In v0.3.0 an I2C state machine was introduced to explicitly handle irregular sequences of events, e.g. a `receiveEvent()` happening while a `requestEvent()` was expected.
+It's main aim is to always keep the target in a responsive state and prevent it from sending bogus data.
+So even if errors occur, at least the target should remain responsive so that it won't need to be reset manually when starting over.
+See [I2C state machine.svg](docs/images/I2C state machine.svg) for details.

 ### Interrupt mechanism

 To keep the controller from having to constantly poll the target device for some new event (e.g. an input pin change), the controller can use the `I2Cwrapper::setInterruptPin()` function to tell the target to use one if its pins as an **interrupt line**.
 The target may use it if it wants to inform the controller about some new event.
 Of course, an additional hardware line connecting this target pin and a free, interrupt-capable controller pin is needed to use the interrupt mechanism.